 From the best destinations to the costs of traveling, from the history to the things you need to pack, from what to eat to the

-Costa Rica and the Ticos
+Things to know about Costa Rica and the Ticos

 #1 Costa Rica is located in Central America, bordering only Panama to the South/East and Nicaragua to the North.
-To the west, Costa Rica is bathed by the Pacific Ocean and to the East is bathed by the Caribean Sea.
+To the west, Costa Rica is bathed by the Pacific Ocean, and to the East is bathed by the Caribean Sea.

-The Population in Costa Rica is mainly Mestizos (80%) with smaller groups of Mulattos, Blacks,
+The Population in Costa Rica is mainly Mestizos (80%), with smaller groups of Mulattos, Blacks,

 You should try to learn some Spanish, even if it’s only a few words that may help in some situations and shows that you are making an effort to communicate.
-Remember a traveler is a visitor so we are the ones that should try to adapt.
+Remember, a traveler is a visitor, so we are the ones that should try to adapt.

-#5 Regarding the Spanish in Costa Rica there’s one expression that you’ll hear every day, several times a day.
-That’s “Pura Vida”, which translates literally to “pure life”.
+#5 Regarding the Spanish in Costa Rica, there’s one expression that you’ll hear every day, several times a day.
+That’s “Pura Vida,” which translates literally to “pure life.”

-Pura vida is used for almost any situation, hello – pura vida, goodbye – pura vida, thank you – pura vida, excuse me – pura vida, You’re Welcome – Pura vida… and so on…
+Pura Vida is used for almost any situation, hello – pura vida, goodbye – pura vida, thank you – pura vida, excuse me – pura vida, You’re Welcome – pura vida… and so on…

 Other very Costa Rican expressions which are very widely used are Mae = Bro, dude and

 The best time to go to Costa Rica is during the dry season, December to April, particularly February and March.
 Moreover, that’s why this is also the peak season.
-If you want to avoid bigger crowds then you should travel during the wet season.
+If you want to avoid bigger crowds, then you should travel during the wet season.

-Being carbon neutral means achieving a zero net release of carbon dioxide into the atmosphere, especially as a result of carbon offsetting, but may also be achieved by simply eliminating carbon emissions altogether.
+Being carbon neutral means achieving a zero net release of carbon dioxide into the atmosphere, mainly as a result of carbon offsetting, but it may also be achieved by simply eliminating carbon emissions altogether.

-Tourists are rarely involved in any kind of crimes in Costa Rica, particularly violent ones.
+Tourists are rarely involved in any kind of crime in Costa Rica, particularly violent ones.
 Most of these crimes occur in zones where travelers simply don’t go.
 In General, the metropolitan zone of San Jose is the most dangerous area in Costa Rica.

 As always, we advise you to have travel insurance!
-We never know what may happen on a trip and to really enjoy it without being worried about what can go wrong, travel insurance is crucial – it covers not only the costs of medical problems but also theft and loss of valuables.
+We never know what may happen on a trip, and to really enjoy it without being worried about what can go wrong, travel insurance is crucial – it covers not only the costs of medical problems but also theft and loss of valuables.

 Travel in Costa Rica and Tourism

 #14 San José isn’t a tourist destination, it really doesn’t have much to offer apart from a few museums and parks.
-It isn’t a particularly beautiful city and it’s definitely a very messy one, even dirty at times.
+It isn’t a particularly beautiful city, and it’s definitely a very messy one, even dirty at times.
 If you don’t have much time, you’re much better off spending it elsewhere in Costa Rica.

 #16 The main attraction of this region is the Cahuita National Park which features a huge variety of wildlife and beautiful beaches where you can rest, swim and have fun.
 It’s possibly our favorite park in Costa Rica.